pymc-devs/pymc/docs/source/Gaussian_Processes.rst

   Williams, or `this introduction <https://www.ics.uci.edu/~welling/teaching/KernelsICS273B/gpB.pdf>`_ by D. Mackay.

-PyMC3 is a great environment for working with fully Bayesian Gaussian Process models.
-GPs in PyMC3 have a clear syntax and are highly composable, and many predefined covariance functions (or kernels), mean functions, and several GP implementations are included.
+PyMC is a great environment for working with fully Bayesian Gaussian Process models.
+GPs in PyMC have a clear syntax and are highly composable, and many predefined covariance functions (or kernels), mean functions, and several GP implementations are included.
 GPs are treated as distributions that can be used within larger or hierarchical models, not just as standalone regression